 Maybe you want a MIAM but can’t find a local mediator who can meet with you soon enough.
 Or you can’t afford to take time off work to visit the mediator.
+And it's easy with childcare issues to attend without leaving the house.
 Well, you can meet with us over video call.
 All you need is a computer, tablet or smartphone with a webcam, a reliable internet connection and somewhere private to take the video call.

 How to get started?

-Please fill in our referral form and email this to us at firstname.lastname@example.org.
+Please fill in our referral form and email this to us.
 This referral form provides us with important contact information about yourself and the other party and your problem or dispute.
 Once we have it we’ll get in touch with you to arrange your online appointment and send you instructions explaining how to prepare.

 What happens at a MIAM?